20joshuaz/tcp-over-udp/README.md

 # CSEE 4119 PA2: Simplified TCP over UDP
 Joshua Zhou, jz3311

 This project was a programming assignment for my Networks class.
-See `Programming Assignment 2.pdf` for the spec.
+See [Programming Assignment 2](https://github.com/20joshuaz/tcp-over-udp/blob/main/Programming%20Assignment%202.pdf) for the spec.

 ## How to run
 First, create the library files by running `make` in `libtcp` and `libhelpers`.